Snaacky/thewiki/docs/sourcing/streaming.md

 # Streaming Sites

 !!!
-If you're planning to stream content from your computer, we suggest using [Miru](https://github.com/ThaUnknown/miru), an anime streaming application which lets you stream torrents, giving you both the convenience of streaming and quality of torrents.
+If you're planning to stream content from your computer, we suggest using [Miru](https://github.com/ThaUnknown/miru), an application which lets you stream anime torrents, giving you both the convenience of streaming and quality of torrents.
 !!!

 !!!warning